Welcome

 Sempai Patsy Lavoie - Nidan (2nd Dan)

 Sempai Patsy started training in Kyokushin Karate as a teenager.
 After 5 years of intense training and participation in many tournaments, Sempai Patsy took a break to concentrate on school.
 In 2001, after a five year hiatus from karate, she resumed her training at the Deux Montagnes Dojo with Sensei Bruno Deschenes.
 It was there that she helped train a student to fight at the European Championships in Belgium.
 In 2004, Sempai Patsy was graded to Shodan (1st degree black belt) by Shihan Roman Szyrajew.
 Later that year, she went to Japan and attended the World Championships in Isesaki City.
-Sempai Patsy joined West Island Karate in 2005 and is currently the Director of the Pierrefonds dojo where she teaches three times a week in addition to training at the Beaconsfield location at least twice per week.
-Sempai Patsy was graded to Nidan by Shihan Roman in March of 2008.
+Sempai Patsy joined West Island Karate in 2005 and was graded to Nidan by Shihan Roman in March of 2008.

 Sempai Tony DiGennaro - Shodan (1st Dan)

-Sempai Tony was also one of the first students to start training with the dojo.
+Sempai Tony was one of the first students to start training at West Island Karate.
 He has been an integral part of the dojo's success.
 A Director of Marketing and a family man with a very busy schedule, Sempai Tony still finds time to consistently train inside and outside the dojo.
 Though he is in his mid 50's, he is still a very difficult partner to spar with.
 He is an example for all that dedication and hard work are keys to attaining your goals.

 Sempai Yves Guenet - Shodan (1st Dan)

-Sempai Yves joined the dojo in the year 2000.
+Sempai Yves joined West Island Karate in the year 2000.
 Soon after, his son and daughter joined the children's program.
 He has been very dedicated not only with his training, but with dojo activities and events.
-Sempai Yves is always there to help at dojo functions and tournaments.
+He is always there to help at dojo functions and tournaments.
 Sempai Yves started assisting in adult and children's classes and is known for his hard workouts.

 Sempai Jimmy Galanopoulos - Shodan (1st Dan)

-Sempai Alex has been assisting the children's class for the last year and is becoming extremely capable of handling a class on her own.
+Sempai Alex has been assisting the children's class since mid-2007 and is becoming extremely capable of handling a class on her own.
 Her attention to detail makes her a very effective teacher.
 She is able to keep the class focused while at the same time maintaining a fun atmosphere.
+She recently competed at the 3rd I.K.O.
+Matsushima World Open in Japan.
+Click here to read about our trip to Japan to watch her compete.